volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ![Git Merge vs. Git Rebase](/img/merge-rebase.png "Git Merge vs. Git Rebase")

-Merging and rebasing are both designed for applying changes from one branch into another, however, there are some important differences between the two commands.
+Merging and rebasing are both intended to apply changes from one branch to another, however, there are some important differences between the two commands.

 They do their work in different ways.